Welcome to One Creative Cook!

 How My Recipes Are Created

-• 🏡 Made in Real-Life Kitchens – Every recipe on this blog is cooked in real-world kitchens, using whatever equipment is on hand.
-I adapt as needed, and my photos and instructions show exactly how I make it work.
+• Made in Real-Life Kitchens – Every recipe on this blog is cooked in real-world kitchens, using whatever equipment is on hand.
+I adapt as needed, and my photos and instructions show exactly how I make it work, step by step.
 In my grapefruit mezcalita recipe, I even used a traditional Mexican chocolate whisk to juice the citrus!

-• 🌱 Focus on Seasonal Produce – Traveling gives me access to incredible local markets and fresh ingredients.
-Whether it’s pumpkins for pie during peak season in Canada or zesty guacamole with ripe avocados in Mexico, I always try to cook with what’s fresh and available.
+• Focus on Seasonal Produce – Traveling gives me access to incredible local markets and fresh ingredients.
+Whether it’s fresh pumpkins for homemade pumpkin pie during peak season in Canada or zesty guacamole with ripe avocados in Mexico, I always try to cook with what’s fresh and available.

-• I focus on local, seasonal ingredients, but every recipe includes substitutions so you can work with what’s available in your area.
-I break recipes down into a formula so you can swap ingredients without losing the essence of the dish.
+• I focus on local, seasonal ingredients whenever possible, but every recipe includes substitutions so you can work with what’s available in your area.
+I also break recipes down into simple formulas so you can swap ingredients without losing the essence of the dish.

-For example, when I couldn’t find pita bread in Mexico, I used corn tortillas instead—because at the end of the day, it’s about using what you have on hand and trying something new.
+When I couldn’t find pita bread in Mexico, I used corn tortillas instead—because at the end of the day, it’s about using what you have and trying something new.

-• Recipes tagged as minimal ingredient have 10 ingredients or fewer, including salt and pepper.
+Recipes tagged as minimal ingredient include 10 ingredients or fewer, including salt and pepper—great for simple, low-effort meals that still deliver big flavor.

 • Yes!
 I studied Culinary Arts at George Brown College in Toronto.
-While I learned the foundations of classic French cuisine there, my real education came from working in restaurants—nothing builds confidence and skill like cooking under pressure during a busy service.
+That’s where I learned the foundations of classic French cuisine—like the 5 French mother sauces.
+But my real education came from working in restaurants.
+Nothing builds confidence and skill like cooking under pressure during a busy dinner service.

 • We met while working at the same restaurant shortly after I finished chef school and hit it off right away.
 With my background as a chef and his front-of-house skills, we made a great team and eventually co-managed a restaurant in Toronto.